Dr. Kristien Zenkov

 *Zenkov, K., Taylor, L., & Harmon, J. (2017).
 Diverse youth, new teachers, and “picturing” literacy: Using photovoice to “partner” our way to adolescents’ perspectives on literacy.
 In K.A.
 Hinchman & D.A.
 Appleman (Eds.), Adolescent literacies: A handbook of practice-based research (pp. 148-168).
 New York: Guilford.

-Cushman, K., Zenkov, K., & Call-Cummings, M. (in press).
+Cushman, K., Zenkov, K., & Call-Cummings, M. (2021).
 New Fires in Our Lives: Advice for Teachers from High School Students.
 New Press.

 Zenkov, K., & Pytash, K. (2018).
 Critical, project-based experiences in teacher preparation: Classroom interventions, teacher training and development, boundary-spanning roles, and collaborative scholarship.
 New York: Routledge.